Shubham9528/Task-Management/README.md

         ```

 9.  **Server Listening**
-    *   Description: The server listens on the port specified in the `.env` file and provides API access for all the above routes. 👂
+    *   Description: The server listens on the port specified in the `.env` file and provides API access for all the above routes. 👂 The server uses Node.js and Express.js to handle requests and responses.
+It connects to a PostgreSQL database to store and retrieve data related to users and tasks.
+Each route handles a specific part of the task management system, such as authentication, user registration, task CRUD operations, and fetching task details.

+## License 📄

+This project is licensed under the MIT License - see the LICENSE file for details. ⚖️
 ## License 📄

 This project is licensed under the MIT License - see the LICENSE file for details. ⚖️